donalharrison/no1_system/docs/core/contests.md

 Contests can conclude in one of four ways:
 1. The Game Fiction changes such that the Contest is no longer coherent or relevant.
 2. The Contest Timer expires.
-3. One of the contestants forfeits.
+3. One of the contestants forfeits, declaring their opponent the Victor of the Contest.
 4. One of the contestants is defeated.